 A. Meals.

-(1) The assisted living manager] program shall ensure that:
+(1) The assisted living [manager] program shall ensure that:

 (a) A resident is provided three meals in a common dining area and additional snacks during each 24-hour period, 7 days a week;

 (b) Meals and snacks are well-balanced, varied, palatable, properly prepared, and of sufficient quality and quantity to meet the daily nutritional needs of each resident with specific attention given to the preferences and needs of each resident;